jyxi7676/STtools/doc/readme2.md

 # User Manual
 ## Running user defined consecutive steps in STtools
 STtools can run user specified consecutive steps with the option: --run-steps For example: --run-steps 1,2,3 or --run-steps 4,5.
 The steps must be separated by comma and must be consecutive.
-The command will raise an error if the steps are not continuous integers such as --run-steps 3,5,6.
+The command will raise an error if the steps are not continuous  such as --run-steps 3,5,6.

 ### Input&Output
   The inputs and outputs for the command depend on the optional steps.
-Please refer to https://github.com/jyxi7676/STtools/blob/main/scipts/readme3.md for more details about the details for each step.
+Please refer to [running specific step](./doc/readme3.md) for more details of each step.
 Here, we will give you some examples for better illustration.

 ### Example 1: